4 mm scale: Conversion to EM and P4

 00 models can be converted to work on EM or P4 by replacing or reprofiling wheels, fitting the correct width axles and moving the locomotive or carriage frames outward to suit.
 Modern products from Hornby, Bachmann UK and others have some element of springing in their suspension to aid this, and many aftermarket chassis kits exist from a variety of vendors such as high level kits, Comet, DJH, and others.
 Products intended for the more dedicated modeller are generally designed to be buildable to fit any of the three standards, though one side effect of underscale locomotive frames for 00 gauge is that the width between the frames is limited, which can limit the size of electric motor that may be fitted.

 Irish Broad Gauge

 Irish Broad Gauge is 5' 3".
 OO models are available from Bachmann and have previously been available from Lima.
-P4 standards can also used with a track gauge of 21 mm.
+P4 standards can also be used with a track gauge of 21 mm.